adshhzy/Multitopo/ReadMe.md

 Currently, the code is only tested on Mac OS X 10.13 or above, it should work at other platforms with minor modification.

 The program ouputs multi-labeled surface (*.suf).
+We refer the user to https://www.cse.wustl.edu/~taoju/lliu/paper/ctr2suf/program.html for a description of this format.
 To visualize the result, please also refer to our viewer for multi-labeled surface: https://github.com/adshhzy/Viewer

 BUILDING